oracle/graalpython/docs/user/ParserDetails.md

 The `.pyc` files are also regenerated if a magic number in the Python parser is changed.
 The magic number is hard-coded in the Python source and can not be changed by the user (unless of course that user has access to the bytecode of Python).

-The developers of GraalVM's Python runtime change the magic number when the bytecode format changes.
+The developers of GraalPy change the magic number when the bytecode format changes.
-This is an implementation detail, so the magic number does not have to correspond to the version of GraalVM's Python runtime (just like in CPython).
+This is an implementation detail, so the magic number does not have to correspond to the version of GraalPy (just like in CPython).
 The magic number of pyc is a function of the concrete Python runtime Java code that is running.

-Note that if you use `.pyc` files, you will need to allow write-access to GraalVM's Python runtime at least when switching versions or changing the original source code.
+Note that if you use `.pyc` files, you will need to allow write-access to GraalPy at least when switching versions or changing the original source code.
 Otherwise, the regeneration of source files will fail and every import will have the overhead of accessing the old `.pyc` file, parsing the code, serializing it, and trying (and failing) to write out a new `.pyc` file.

-A `*.pyc` file is never deleted by GraalVM's Python runtime, only regenerated.
+A `*.pyc` file is never deleted by GraalPy, only regenerated.
 It is regenerated when the appropriate source file is changed (timestamp of last modification or hashcode of the content) or the magic number of the Python imnplementation parser changes.
 Magic number changes will be communicated in the release notes so that embedders or system administrators can delete old `.pyc` files when upgrading.